April 2026 – Page 2 – gstcomplianceexperts

 Many businesses face delays or rejections because of avoidable errors.
 Avoid these:

-• Entering wrong PAN or mobile/email details.
+• Entering the wrong PAN or mobile/email details.

 • Using blurry, incomplete, or mismatched documents.

-• Providing incorrect address or business category.
+• Providing an incorrect address or business category.

 Double‑checking each field and document before submission can save you from follow‑up queries or show‑cause notices later.